 14. Refine your experiment using our advanced options to make your experiments more impactful.

 And that’s it, and you’re done!
 You now have an A/B testing experiment.
-Let it run for a couple of days and then check the results and which of your variants was concluded a winner.
+Let it run for a couple of days, and then check the results and which of your variants concluded as winners.

-Now you might be starting to think, okay, but how does an A/B test help me achieve more?
+Now you might be thinking, okay, but how does an A/B test help me achieve more?

 Why Is A/B Testing Important?